 Click to jump to section on page

-Applications will also be accepted from applicants holding dual nationality which includes one of these countries.
+Applications will also be accepted from applicants holding dual nationality which includes one Central or Eastern European country.

 It is required that the applicant holds a completed BA degree or equivalent, Masters degree with an international focus is preferred.